Biden to meet with Afghan President Ghani as violence surges | Law-Order

 "The visit by President Ghani and Dr. Abdullah will highlight the enduring partnership between the United States and Afghanistan as the military drawdown continues," the White House said.
 However, since Biden's decision in April to pull out all U.S. troops before Sept.
 11 to end America's longest war after nearly 20 years of conflict, at least 30 districts have been seized by the Taliban.

 The group has staged a campaign to expand its influence across the country as the United States began withdrawing troops on May 1 and closed some bases and handed them over to the Afghan government.
-The Taliban was not immediately available for comment and there was no immediate reaction from Ghani's office.
+The Taliban said the visit would be "useless."

+"They (Ghani and Abdullah) will talk with the U.S. officials for preservation of their power and personal interest," Taliban spokesman Zabihullah Mujahid said.
+"It won’t benefit Afghanistan."
+There was no immediate reaction from Ghani's office but a senior Afghan official said the Afghan president would be seeking assurances from the United States over its continued support for Afghan security forces in the aftermath of the withdrawal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)